National Police Week

 By David Browne, J.D., Program Chair of Security Studies

-National Police Week begins Sunday, May 12 and lasts until Saturday, May 18.
-It is a collaborative event that brings together law enforcement officers and related organizations.
-If you are in Washington, D.C. this week or at any time, I urge you to visit the National Law Enforcement Officers Memorial.
+National Police Week is a collaborative event that brings together law enforcement officers and related organizations.
+If you are in Washington, D.C., I urge you to visit the National Law Enforcement Officers Memorial.
 My first visit was one I will never forget.

 My Friend the Cop